ibm-cloud-docs/resiliency/bcdr-understand.md

 Consider carefully what you need to recover if a disaster strikes.
 Do you need every workload or just a subset of core applications?
 Is there an order that they need to be restored in?
 Is data consistency across workloads important?
 Is it possible to work in a degraded state and if so, for how long?

 These questions are as much a business consideration as a technical one, and costs might be prohibitive in some situations.
 You must have a clear view of what the minimal acceptable recovery is that allows the business to function, accepting residual risks from understanding their consequences.
 Planning the technical solution must work hand-in-hand with business requirements and both must be captured in the disaster recovery plan.
-Disaster recovery plans are explored further in the [Planning for Disaster Recovery](/docs/resiliency?topic=resiliency-planning-for-disaster-recovery) topic.
+For more information, see [Planning for disaster recovery](/docs/resiliency?topic=resiliency-PlanningforDR).